Using concepts of Ergonomics and Biomechanics for a healthier, pain-free work day.

 On-sight early injury prevention and management is the cornerstone of preventing workplace injuries.
-For example, I recently worked with an individual who strained his back taking apart a pallet.
-Under OSHA first aid guidelines, I used moist hot packs and soft tissue massage as well as biomechanical changes to his work habits, and within three weeks he had no symptoms whatsoever!
-In this instance, we performed all the first aid in the workplace and set the employee up with a system that was optimized to prevent injury in the future.
+Take, for example, an individual who strained his back taking apart a pallet.
+Under OSHA first aid guidelines, moist hot packs and soft tissue massage were used on site, followed by biomechanical changes to his work habits.
+Within three weeks he had no symptoms whatsoever!
+In this instance, all first aid was performed in the workplace, and the employee was set up with a system that was optimized to prevent injury in the future.
 This proactivity saved the company money, the worker remained at work collecting his normal paycheck and the problem was resolved.
 Looks like a win, win, win for all!

 Give PTSMC a call to schedule an appointment to discuss how this program can help you and your company correct all of the workplace habits.